kaist-plrg-cs320/assignment-docs/hw1/README.md

 Submit your essay file at
 <https://kaist-cs320.appspot.com/assignment/Homework%201>.
-You can freely choose the name and extension of the file.
+Only `pdf` files are allowed to submit.
+You can freely choose the name the file.

 ## Downloading the script outside the campus